mhpen/alumni/COMPREHENSIVE_DEPLOYMENT_GUIDE.md

 ## Recommended Approach

-For most users, we recommend the **Prebuilt Approach** as it:
+For most users, we recommend the **Robust Approach** as it:

+1. Specifically addresses the file not found errors
+2. Creates necessary directories and files that might be missing
+3. Provides a fallback mechanism for missing files
+4. Most likely to work when other approaches fail

+If the Robust Approach works, you can then try the **Prebuilt Approach** as it:

 1. Builds the React app locally, ensuring it works before deployment
 2. Simplifies the Docker build process
 3. Reduces the chance of errors during the build process

-However, if you're experiencing issues with the client build, the **Minimal Approach** can help you verify that the deployment process itself works correctly.
+However, if you're experiencing issues with all approaches, the **Minimal Approach** can help you verify that the deployment process itself works correctly.

 ## Next Steps